Barry’s been in touch with his model railway power station scratch build:

 Enjoy the photos.

-A huge thanks to Barry – can’t wait to see the weatherd version!
+A huge thanks to Barry – can’t wait to see the weatherd version of his model railway power station.

 It’s wonderful seeing what you all get up to and how you overcome the issues of your layouts.